 So … Prefab or Site Built?

 The choice is yours.
 There are clear benefits to either option; prefab homes can be built quicker than their more traditional counterparts, but for those looking for highly unique and customizable homes, site built might be the better way to go.
+And, of course, the “right” decision will depend on the specifics of your situation.

 Whichever option you decide, visit NewHomeSource for more informational articles and current listings nationwide.